 Invisalign can be significantly more expensive than Byte.
-Without assistance from insurance, Invisalign can cost between $3,400 and $7,100.
+Without assistance from insurance, Invisalign may cost between over $5,000.
 Treatment with Byte costs either $1,850 or $2,295, depending on whether you use the all-day or at-night aligner

 Why is Invisalign more expensive?
 A few factors could play a part.

 - Supervision: With Invisalign, you'll have many in-person appointments with a dental professional.
 Each one involves an exam and a conversation.
+While this is ideal for some, it can mean greater costs.
 Byte supports you through your treatment remotely, with no in-person appointments.
 That helps cut costs.

 - Potential markup: Orthodontists and dentists can have an influence on treatment costs, which can vary by provider and location.

-Few people want to pay more than they need to, especially for medical treatment.
-If you qualify for Byte, you could save quite a bit of money while straightening your smile.
+If you qualify for Byte aligners, you could save quite a bit of money while straightening your smile.